 Our unique degrees are designed to provide both academic excellence and vocational development – a balance that is highly sought after by employers in today’s competitive graduate market.

-The skills of an ancient historian – research, analysis, organisation, self management and reasoning – are highly attractive to employers.
-Our graduates are also capable of working independently and as part of a team, and eloquently articulating judgments and arguments, which makes them highly sought-after employees.
+The skills of an ancient historian – research, analysis, organisation, self-management and reasoning – are highly attractive to graduate employers.
+Our Ancient History graduates are capable of working independently and as part of a team, and can eloquently articulate judgements and arguments, which makes them highly sought-after employees.

-To enhance your career prospects even further, you will need to think about engaging in some extra-curricular activities while you're at university to broaden your skills and your network of contacts.
-This can include the many societies at the Guild of Students and also the many voluntary opportunities offered with local arts organisations.
-Our employer-endorsed award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme designed to improve your career prospects.
+To enhance your career prospects even further, you may want to engage in extra-curricular activities to broaden your skills and your network of contacts.
+Our employer-endorsed, award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme.

 There are more than 500 student groups and volunteering opportunities offered by the Guild of Students (our Students’ Union) so you’re bound to find activities that you want to be involved in whilst meeting friends who share your interests.